Skip to content

 enabled: true

-gateway-trust: true
+gateway-trust: false

 user-header: X-Auth-User